Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 2. Read/Write
     Reading and writing to a database is just what it sounds like.
     +   When you complete actions that read from the database you are accessing the data for a particular purpose.
-    +   When complete actions that write to the databse you are putting new data into the database or changing data that is already existing. knowing if you workload will have more read operations or write operations will help you to design a database that is optimized for speed and efficiency.
+    +   When complete actions that write to the database you are putting new data into the database or changing data that is already existing. knowing if you workload will have more read operations or write operations will help you to design a database that is optimized for speed and efficiency.

 3. Input/output operations per second